Neutrinomic/icp-academy/_glossary/SNS-Neuron.md

 ### How SNS Neurons Work

 1. **Creating a Neuron**: Users create a neuron by staking their SNS tokens within the SNS governance framework.
 This process locks the tokens for a specified duration, and the neuron remains active until the tokens are unstaked.
 Voting power is influenced by the number of tokens staked and the length of the staking period.
 2. **Voting Mechanism**: Neurons represent voting power within SNS governance.
-When a proposal is introduced—whether it's a feature update, policy change, or budget allocation—each neuron votes based on its staked amount and length, giving committed users a stronger voice in decisions.
+When a proposal is introduced; whether it's a feature update, policy change, or budget allocation; each neuron votes based on its staked amount and length, giving committed users a stronger voice in decisions.
 Neurons can also delegate voting power to other trusted users, enabling a flexible and community-driven approach to governance.
 3. **Dissolution Delay**: The neuron’s dissolve delay is the minimum time it takes to unlock staked tokens.
 The longer the dissolve delay, the more voting power a neuron gains.
 This encourages users to take long-term stakes in governance, promoting stability and thoughtful decision-making within the community.
 4. **Proposal Creation and Adoption**: Neurons enable users to both submit and vote on proposals within the SNS.
 When a proposal gains sufficient support, the SNS governance system executes the change autonomously, reflecting the community’s decisions directly on-chain without developer intervention.